Quantivio/faag_cli/CONTRIBUTING.md

-Hello Devs👋🏻, Thankyou for speding your valuable time to contribute to **Faag_CLI**.
+Hello Devs👋🏻, Thankyou for spending your valuable time to contribute to **Faag_CLI**.
 All PRs, contributions, reviews and suggestions are welcome.
 Please follow the guidelines below to contribute to this project.